ElvisAns/smarthealthcare/README.md

 You can deploy this app on your local environment but you will not exploit all of the features.
-To fully test the ecosystem you need both the app and the device hardware
+The application is made on top of PHP, check this blog [here](https://docs.php.earth/misc/deployment/) deployment information To fully test the ecosystem you need both the app and the device hardware

 ```bash